 - "Children's book" means a United States trade publication for which children, up to and including age 14, are a potential audience.
 Books for this entire age range are to be considered.

-- "Book" means the work was published in book format both in its country of origin and in the United States.
+- "Book" means the work was published in book format in the United States.
 The U.S. book is neither a condensation, excerpt, nor abridgement of the original book.

 - "Most outstanding" refers to the quality of the book as defined by the CRITERIA (cited in the next section).